Undergraduate Advising

 Faculty Major Advisor and Director of Undergraduate Studies:

 What are the differences between the Faculty Major Advisor (FMA), the Director of Undergraduate Studies (DUS), and the Undergraduate Major Advisors (UMA)?
-Good question, and here some answers:
+Good question, and here are some answers:

 The Undergraduate Major Advisors are here to help you with the rules and requirements of the English major and minor: only the UMAs have access to the student systems that carry out the technical and administrative processing of your records.
 The UMAs are the people you must go to in order to declare the major officially.
 You should also go to them for help with articulating community college courses, petitioning to transfer courses from other departments or schools, and questions about department deadlines and schedules.